SOP for MS in Engineering Management

 our everyday life worked.
 In my school days, I used to listen to audio cassettes on a tape recorder.
 When

-I learnt the difference between mono and stereo recording, I thought of converting two mono recorded
+I learned the difference between mono and stereo recording, I thought of converting two mono recorded

 audio cassettes into a single stereo cassette, recorded in mono mode using the cassette LEFT and